 Similar arguments occurred in the accountancy profession around 15 years ago when firms such as Xero and Free Agent came on the scene.
 Lawbots are a movement, and it’s happening.
 In a 2016 report, Deloitte estimated that over 100,000 law jobs in just the United Kingdom alone could disappear within the next twenty years due to automation.

 The car maker Henry Ford, who delivered the Model T to the world over 100 years ago said: “If I had asked people what they wanted, they would have said faster horses.”

 Some firms may choose to fully outsource the compliance work.
 Others prefer to take control – which is wise, given the amount of money at stake if things go wrong.

 Implementing Off-Payroll is not difficult.
 The hard part is the status determinations, and everything else is admin.

 Many large firms have in-house expertise, have conducted considerable research and have a very good understanding of IR35 matters.
 They then choose an automated tool to supplement their own expertise and streamline their processes, having conducted considerable due-diligence.

 You can implement a process for Off-payroll working yourselves, meet reasonable care, and whilst some consultancy help at the start may be useful, you don’t need to pay ongoing consultancy fees once you’ve got your process in place.

-Dave Chaplin is CEO of IR35 compliance solution IR35 Shield and author of IR35 & Off-Payroll Explained.
+Dave Chaplin is the CEO and founder of IR35 Shield.
+He is also the author of IR35 & Off-Payroll – explained.
 With over 20 years’ experience of IR35 under his belt, he regularly assists with IR35 tax tribunals, has consulted on many occasions for HMRC, advises politicians and Government bodies on freelance tax matters, and is prolifically quoted in the trade and national press.